Logging In

 Info

-The login nodes for each NHR sub-cluster match the CPU architecture and software of their respective compute nodes.
-For example, Emmy Phase 1 and 2 run the same OS distribution and software, but have different CPU architectures (Skylake and Cascadelake).
+The login nodes for each phase of NHR match the CPU architecture and default software stack of their respective compute nodes.
 Compilers, by default, will either compile for the most generic version of the host’s architecture (poor performance) or for the exact CPU the host is running (which could then crash and/or have sub-optimal performance on a compute node with a different CPU architecture).

 SSH key fingerprints